 Large displacement faults often juxtapose rocks with different elastic stiffness across the fault plane.
-Experimental and theoretical studies on such elastic bimaterial interfaces have found that propagation is asymmetric (Rosakis et al. [2007] and references therein).
-A rupture propagating in the direction of motion of the more compliant material (termed the positive '+' direction) travels with a different speed than a rupture propagating in the opposite negative '-' direction.
-Numerical studies have shown that this asymmetric propagation is caused by a reduction in the normal stress at the tip of ruptures propagating in the '+' direction, thus favoring propagation in this direction [Weertman, 1980; Harris and Day, 1997; Cochard and Rice, 2000; Rice, 2001; Ranjith and Rice, 2001; Ben-Zion, 2001; Xia et al., 2005b; Shi and Ben-Zion, 2006; Rubin and Ampuero, 2007].
+Experimental and theoretical studies on such elastic bimaterial interfaces have found that propagation is asymmetric ((Rosakis et al., 2007) and references therein).
+A rupture propagating in the direction of motion of the more compliant material (the material with lower elastic wave speeds, commonly termed the positive '+' direction) travels with a different speed than a rupture propagating in the opposite negative '-' direction.
+Numerical studies have shown that this asymmetric propagation is caused by a reduction in the normal stress at the tip of ruptures propagating in the '+' direction, thus making the rupture asymmetric (Weertman, 1980; Andrews and Ben-Zion, 1997; Harris and Day, 1997; Cochard and Rice, 2000; Rice, 2001; Ranjith and Rice, 2001; Ben-Zion, 2001; Xia et al., 2005b; Shi and Ben-Zion, 2006; Rubin and Ampuero, 2007).

-Experimental studies of rupture propagation on bimaterial interfaces by Xia et al. [2005b] observed bilateral asymmetric propagation in all cases.
-Ruptures in the '+' direction propagated at the generalized Rayleigh wave speed while those in the '-' direction transitioned to super-shear speeds approaching $P{slow}$ , the P wave speed in the slower (more compliant) material.
-These results are consistent with the seismological observation of asymmetric supershear propagation in the '-' direction during the 1999 Izmit earthquake on the North Anatolian Fault in Turkey [Bouchon et al., 2001; Rosakis et al., 2007].
+Experimental studies of rupture propagation on bimaterial interfaces by (Xia et al., 2005b) observed bilateral asymmetric propagation in all cases.
+Ruptures in the '+' direction propagated at the generalized Rayleigh wave speed while those in the '-' direction transitioned to supershear speeds approaching P{slow} , the P wave speed in the slower (more compliant) material.